kevinchappell/formBuilder/CONTRIBUTING.md

-git clone https://github.com/kevinchappell/formBuilder.git form-builder cd form-builder npm install gulp demo
+git clone https://github.com/kevinchappell/formBuilder.git form-builder cd form-builder npm install gulp
 ```

-The above code will clone the repo, install the required `node_modules` and run the `gulp demo` task.
+The above code will clone the repo, install the required `node_modules` and run the default `gulp` task.
 You should now have a locally running version of the demo page.

 ## Building